-With Super Bowl 50 right around the corner, I though it might be a good idea to share with you some of the saving ideas and tips I’ve applied to my personal finances so that when those always frustrating NY Jets make the Super Bowl, I’ll be prepared and ready to go.
+With the next Super Bowl right around the corner, I thought it might be a good idea to share with you some of the saving ideas and tips I’ve applied to my personal finances so that when those always frustrating NY Jets make the Super Bowl, I’ll be prepared and ready to go.

 I’ll assume one of two basic scenarios for attending the Super Bowl:

 - You’re a fan of an NFL team that wants to attend the Super Bowl the year they make it.

 - You’re simply looking to attend a specific Super Bowl, teams don’t really matter.

 The hardest part of attending any Super Bowl is finding affordable Super Bowl tickets.
 The resale market through brokers like StubHub and SeatGeek is out of control often times, and as I write this article, the cheapest Super Bowl 50 ticket I can find is $3,906 (nosebleed corner upper deck seats).

 Double that unless you want to attend the game alone, add a $70 parking pass and you’re already close to $8,000 in the hole, just for two of the worst seats in the house.
 Yikes.

 Without owning season tickets to one of the teams that made the Super Bowl, the secondary market appears to be the only shot anyone has to get Super Bowl tickets … but there are actually two more you may not know about.